 Many Years From Now, Barry Miles

 George Harrison did not take part in the recording.
 Beginning at 7pm on 16 September 1968 and finishing at 3am the following morning, McCartney, Lennon and Starr recorded the song, with a number of ad-libs as the session progressed.

 If the songs recorded were unusual, the instrumentation was no less so.
 McCartney was on familiar ground, playing acoustic guitar and singing.
-Lennon, meanwhile, kept time by beating some metal with a piece of wood.
-Starr played percussion instruments: bongos, maracas and cymbals.
+Lennon, meanwhile, kept time by beating wood blocks known as skulls, and Starr played other percussion instruments: bongos, maracas and cymbals.